 "I know."
 She says this to her rain-speckled reflection instead of me.
-"Henry's told me."
+"Henry told me."

 "You don't have to apologize.
 I'm not mad, just... give me a few days."

 Twisting a finger around the end of her braid, she brushes past and my hand jerks to stop her, but she's gone.
-A rash of denial infects me as my fingers wilt.
+My fingers wilt.
 It's not my fault.
 It's not.
-She let this mess get as far as it did.
+She let this mess get as far as it has.

 Meanwhile, I take company with the other Nott twin.
-Helen stays late during her rounds and I haven't been able to catch up with her as much.
-We bring our post-dinner dessert out to the bridge one day and sit on the archway ledges, our backs exposed to the winds.
+Helen stays late during her rounds and I haven't been able to catch up with her until now.
+We bring our post-dinner dessert out to the bridge and sit on the archway ledges, our backs exposed to the winds.

 "I saw your new advice column," Helen says, scooping the last bit of ice cream from her bowl.
 "It's different.
 I like it."